 And yet, for all her accomplishments, her children had to find out on their own how great she was.
 Moore had no idea that her mother was playing a crucial role in space exploration until she was in college and saw her mom’s photo in a newspaper story.

 “Growing up we knew she was smart,” she told the News Herald.
 “But she was Mom.”
-And the 98-year-old recipient of a Presidential Medal of Freedom, whose story is being told in movie theaters across America, continues to be Mom to her daughters and an inspiration to women in STEM everywhere.
+The rest of us will remember Johnson as an important inspiration to women in STEM everywhere.

 Please feel free to contact us with any comments or questions.